Prologue: Within the Ruins

 It was for our sake.
 I don’t regret that at all… Asriel told himself, At least Chara never got to do what he wanted to.
 But… Asriel lay upon the bed of flowers facing the ceiling of the Ruins, recounting all that had gone by in his short life.
 He closed his eyes silently and went through every single emotion within every moment of his life.
 He had forgotten them as Flowey.
 Now he remembered it all, especially the warm fuzzy feelings Toriel and Asgore gave and the heartbreaking sadness Chara’s death left.
 He felt the warm tears sliding down his cheeks again.
 He didn’t know what to do now.

 I can’t help but think how unfair it is.
 On a day like this… kids like me should be playing with others.
 Asriel placed an arm over his eyes and felt the tears wetting his sweater.
 He sobbed silently, clenching his teeth and trying not to make any sounds.
 He didn’t hear the footsteps coming.
 He was still trying not to hiccup at this point.
 He couldn’t handle it anymore.
 It was truly unfair, for he was only a child.
 For a child to understand why he is so and has to live this way—it’s not always possible, even if it were a monster.
 But someone else did.
 Someone else understood him and wanted to change it.
 The footsteps got closer, reverberating in the Ruins.

 Asriel lay there on the bed of flowers, trying his best to stop the tears.
 He couldn’t hear the footsteps over his sobs.
 He couldn't help it that he cried easily.
 He felt a small smile creeping over his face, thinking of those words.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, DvyitrusWrite a Review